mjlollar/significance_testing/README.md

 Note: Resampling relies on the pseudo-random number generator module in python ('random').
 For identical p-value output, seed random generator in script before the first call to the random module (e.g. random.seed(10)).

-For help on input requirements on script, run script without flags ($python bootstrap_5.0.22.py).
+For help on input requirements on script, run script with 'help' flag. ($python bootstrap_5.0.22.py --help).